ietf-wg-mimi/mimi-arch/draft-ietf-mimi-arch.md

 _Server_: A logical location operated by a messaging provider which ensures message and information delivery.
 A server may be realized by multiple physical computers.
-Servers own users which belong to them.
+Users have accounts on a specific server.
 Servers are considered to be "participating" in a room if they have at least one joined user participant.

 _Hub_: The specific server in a room with operational responsibility for delivery